SwellRT/swellrt/README.md

 #### Run the Server

-The JavaScript API client is served by the server itself.
+The JavaScript API client is served by the Web server.
 Start it with following task:

 * `ant run-server`